murffious/FullStackMastery-Resources/README.md

 Debugger for Node

 % key extentions for VS CODE
+Prettier - use a config as such open in browser `techer.open-in-browser` - allows you to right click on an html file and load it in the browser Prettier- Codeformatter `esbenp.prettier-vscode`
+ES lint
+Beautify (says it works for React JSX but NOT that good ) Snippets of any language so for example when I type ccc tab it creates the whle component boiler plate in React.
+Jshint
+Emmet - code completion and snipppets

 Git or version control
 99% of the commands I actually use in dev on the job ( not implying this is what should be or is done by others or even is the best set at all just plainly what I happen to use and sure it will evolve)